It's 800-941-Sean, if you want to be a part of the program.

 It's actually infuriating.

-More with Eric Trump on the other side.
+All right, quick break more with Eric Trump on the other side.

-You want to be a part of the program.
+800-941-Sean, you want to be a part of the program?

-Our pollster, Robert Cahaley, has new numbers in the Senate race in Pennsylvania coming up.
+Our pollster Robert Cahaley has new numbers in the Senate race in Pennsylvania coming up.

 We continue now with Eric Trump with these new revelations as it relates to the Clinton campaign's paid plan to infiltrate Trump Tower and White House servers that the media is now ignoring.

-Our constitution is the foundation for a rule of law and if we don't have equal justice in application of those laws and we have a two tiered justice system then you're you're literally shredding the foundation of what is law and order what is to represent law in an order in a civil society.
+And if we don't have equal justice and application of those laws and we have a two-tiered justice system, then you're literally shredding the foundation of what is law and order, what is to represent law and order in a civil society.

 Anything that you did or I did or your father ever did, you know, would probably end us in jail and we'd end up in jail for decades and decades.